ishanjainofficial/Motion-Detection-System/README.md

 # Motion-Detection-System

+APPLICATION:
+Have you ever been in the fear of someone stealing your computer and accessing your files?
+With this project, a user is enabled to monitor any intrusion or motion detected by his/her computer webcam.
+Security has never been simpler before!

 A security system to detect motion and capture a photo.
 The image is then sent to a MySQL server for processing.
 The server stores all the images taken by the client's webcam at a 1000 millisecond interval and process it in realtime to